ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v241/Ansys/ACT/Automation/Mechanical/AdditiveManufacturing/AMSupportRemovalSequence.md

 Returns true if successful and false if unsuccessful
 Usage:

-> removalSequence.Swap(â€œBaseâ€, â€œGenerated Support 1â€)
+> removalSequence.Swap(“Base”, “Generated Support 1”)
 <!-- !! processed by numpydoc !! -->

 <a id="AMSupportRemovalSequence.IndexOf"></a>